mogspls/zippie-doc/docs/README.md

 ## Webhooks

-*Webhooks* refers to a combination of elements that collectively create a notification and reaction system within a larger integration.
+Webhooks is a combination of elements that create a notification and reaction system within a larger integration.

-Metaphorically, webhooks are like a phone number that Zippie calls to notify you of activity in your Zippie account.
-The activity could be the creation of a new customer or the payout of funds to your bank account.
-The webhook endpoint is the person answering that call who takes actions based upon the specific information it receives.
+Webhooks are coded like a phone number that Stripe calls to notify you of any activity in your Stripe account, i.e. creation of a new customer, or a payout of funds to your bank account.
+The webhook endpoint is controlled by a person answering that call who takes action based upon the specific information it receives.

-Non-metaphorically, the webhook endpoint is just more code on your server, which could be written in Ruby, PHP, Node.js, or whatever.
-The webhook endpoint has an associated URL (e.g., https://example.com/webhooks).
-The Zippie notifications are Event objects.
-This Event object contains all the relevant information about what just happened, including the type of event and the data associated with that event.
-The webhook endpoint uses the event details to take any required actions, such as indicating that an order should be fulfilled.
+The webhook endpoint is just more code on your server, which can be written in Ruby, PHP, or Node.js.
+It also has an associated URL (e.g., https://example.com/webhooks).

+The Stripe notifications are called Event objects.
+An Event object contains all details regarding any recent activity on your account, including the type of event and the data associated with the event.
+The webhook endpoint uses the event object's details to take any required action, such as indicating that an order should be fulfilled.
-### Receive event notifications with Webhooks

-Listen for events on your Zippie account so your integration can automatically trigger reactions.

-Zippie uses webhooks to notify your application when an event happens in your account.
-Webhooks are particularly useful for asynchronous events like when a customer's bank confirms a payment, a customer disputes a charge, or a recurring payment succeeds.

-1. Create a webhook endpoint on your server.
-2. Use the Zippie CLI to test that your endpoint works.
-3. Register the endpoint with Zippie to go live.

-**NOTE** *Not all Zippie integrations require webhooks.
-Keep reading to learn more about what webhooks are and when you should use them.*